soffes/blog/published/2012-07-12-scaling-cheddar/scaling-cheddar.markdown

 ---
-title: Scaling Cheddar
+tags:
+- development
+- ruby
-categories: development ruby web
+- web
 ---

+# Scaling Cheddar

 The first few days of the [Cheddar](http://cheddarapp.com) launch was rough.
 I got hammered the first day with over 40,000 views to the website (not including API traffic).
 At one point, I was running 40 dynos (Cheddar runs on Heroku).